CounterpartyXCP/Documentation/Developers/API.md

 **Return:**

-  A [make deposit result object](#micropayment-make-deposit-result-object) containing the updated payer state, the deposit rawtx to sign and publish and the deposit p2sh script needed to spend the doposit funds.
+  A [make deposit result object](#micropayment-make-deposit-result-object) containing the updated payer state, the deposit rawtx to sign and publish and the deposit p2sh script needed to spend the deposit funds.